cse110-sp24-group7/cse110-sp24-group7/README.md

 If you're a CSE 112 Student or just another developer who wants to contribute to our project, just `git clone` and have fun coding!
 We have a list of issues that you can work on or expand on and create your own!

 Some issues that we thought would be fun to work on are:
-- Making sure the button when clicked to Add journal or Add Task auto populates the date
 - Creating a month and calendar view for easy navigation
 - Creating a dark mode for the app
 - Creating a way to export the data to a CSV file